 The fabricator is constructing onsite ISFSI components in accordance with an NRC-approved QAP, and whether the DSS component, as fabricated, will perform its intended function as stated in the SAR and, as applicable, the CoC or the site-specific license and TSs.
 DSS components must be constructed under an NRC-approved QAP, which may be either the licensee’s, CoC holder’s, or the fabricator’s.

 The ISFSI and its storage pad are designed and constructed in accordance with the site-specific license and TSs or in accordance with the DSS CoC, as applicable.
-Licensees for a general-licensed ISFSI review ISFSI activities, such as pad construction, for determination of no adverse impact onsite operations or TSs.
+Licensees for a general-licensed ISFSI have reviewed ISFSI activities, such as pad construction, for determination of no adverse impact onsite operations or TSs.

 Additional Assistance.
 The inspectors may obtain additional assistance for both technical and design questions from the cognizant Division of Fuel Management (DFM) Project Manager (PM).